 This was the prison for Richard I of England from 1192 to 1193.

 He was shipwrecked near Aquileia in Italy on his way back from a crusade and captured by Duke Leopold V who imprisoned him.
-As the detention of a crusader was against the public law, the duke got in trouble with the Pope Celestine III, who excommunicated him.
+As the detention of a crusader was against public law, the duke got in trouble with Pope Celestine III, who excommunicated him.

 The detention of Richard did not end at Dürnstein.
-Early 1193, he was handed over to Henry VI, Holy Roman Emperor, who imprisoned him in Trifels Castle, in Germany.
+In early 1193, he was handed over to Henry VI, Holy Roman Emperor, who imprisoned him in Trifels Castle, in Germany.
 The emperor demanded an enormous ransom to release him: 100,000 pounds of silver, which was 2-3 times the income of the English Crown in those days.
 This was, literally, a king’s ransom and the equivalent today of the reported 2015 English Crown net income of £600-900 million.